Last revised: 10/02/2018 by JAP

 A Course Facilitation Plan (CFP) is a tool that outlines specific tasks related to each of your four online facilitation responsibilities (listed above) during the four main timeframes of your online course (listed above).
 The CFP that was named by UConn eCampus is based on an instrument called the Assessing Online Facilitation (AOF).
 The AOF is a tool developed by California State University (CSU) system through a Technology Integration Grant for Educational Resources (TIGERS).
 Through the grant CSU (specifically the Humboldt campus) completed a project to help online faculty plan for and assess their implementation for strengths and opportunities.
 The Humboldt team developed an Assessing Online Facilitation instrument (which is much like a “checklist” of tips and reminders for successful online teaching) that is freely available to all and that can be modified to meet individual styles and needs (free use).
 This tool considers the four roles and four time frames outlined above.

-Here is a copy of a UConn eCampus “tailored” AOF for your use (3 available formats):
+Here is a copy of a UConn eCampus “tailored” AOF (re-titled to CFP) for your use (3 available formats):

 - Google Doc version: https://docs.google.com/document/d/1VJB2v1SpT1xvix-Zd5wLYq6YNMLlcz9gCrqegvC5ktw/edit?usp=sharing